How Are Laboratories GMO Classified?

 There are specific requirements for laboratories working with genetically modified organisms (GMOs).
-This is both in terms of procedures and safety measures but also the physical design of the laboratory as a working premises.
+This is both in terms of procedures and safety measures but also in the physical design of the laboratory as a working premise.

 What is a GMO laboratory?

 A GMO laboratory is simply a laboratory working with genetically modified organisms.
 But what are GMOs you might wonder.

 A GMO is an organism that has been modified by genetic technology e.g. with a gene from another organism.

 Maybe you have heard the terms genetically modified or genetically engineered, and these are e.g. used in research to prevent diseases, to produce pharmaceutical products, for producing food supplements such as vitamins, or for producing food that is more resilient toward pests and pesticides.